codemodsquad/astx/README.md

 It will parse with babel by default using the version installed in your project and your project's babel config, if any.
 You can pass other parsers with the `--parser` option, just like `jscodeshift`.

+Also unlike `jscodeshift`, if `prettier` is installed in your project, it will format the transformed code with `prettier`.

 ```
 Usage: